ugo-emekauwa/intersight-universal-api-calls/README.md

 # Cisco Intersight Universal API Calls
 The Cisco Intersight Universal API Calls module provides a set of functions that simplify creation, retrieval, modification, and deletion of resources on Cisco Intersight.
-Any API type listed in the Cisco Intersight API Reference library can be accessed including those which do not yet have a specific module in the Intersight SDK for Python.
+Available API types listed in the Cisco Intersight API Reference library can be accessed, including those which do not yet have a specific module in the Intersight SDK for Python.

 ## Prerequisites:
 1. Python 3 installed, which can be downloaded from https://www.python.org/downloads/.